expo-community/expo-firebase-starter/README.md

 ## ⚠️ Please Note

 Expo uses Firebase Web SDK and does not support all Firebase services such as phone auth.
-If you are looking forward to use those services, please use `react-native-firebase` in with Expo bare project, or an [Expo custom dev client](https://blog.expo.dev/introducing-custom-development-clients-5a2c79a9ddf8) or a plain React Native project.
+If you are looking forward to use those services, please use `react-native-firebase` in a Expo bare project, or an [Expo custom dev client](https://blog.expo.dev/introducing-custom-development-clients-5a2c79a9ddf8) or a plain React Native project.

 [**Here is more on what and why Expo cannot support complete Firebase integration**](https://expo.canny.io/feature-requests/p/full-native-firebase-integration)